-COR Recommendations LOE

-Congenital Heart Disease Ι ICD implantation is indicated for CHD patients who are survivors of SCA after evaluation to define the cause of the event and exclude any completely reversible causes.
-B-NR [8,77,78] Ι ICD implantation is indicated for CHD patients with hemodynamically unstable sustained VT who have undergone hemodynamic and electrophysiologic evaluation.
+COR Recommendations LOE References Congenital Heart Disease I ICD implantation is indicated for CHD patients who are survivors of SCA after evaluation to define the cause of the event and exclude any completely reversible causes.
+B-NR 8,77,78 l ICD implantation is indicated for CHD patients with hemodynamically unstable sustained VT who have undergone hemodynamic and electrophysiologic evaluation.
 Catheter ablation or surgical repair may be possible alternatives in carefully selected patients.
-C-LD [77,79] IIa ICD implantation is reasonable for CHD patients with systemic LVEF <35% and sustained VT or presumed arrhythmogenic syncope.
-C-LD [8] IIb ICD implantation may be considered for CHD patients with spontaneous hemodynamically stable sustained VT who have undergone hemodynamic and electrophysiologic evaluation.
+C-LD 77,79 lla ICD implantation is reasonable for CHD patients with systemic LVEF <35% and sustained VT or presumed arrhythmogenic syncope.
+C-LD 8 IIb ICD implantation may be considered for CHD patients with spontaneous hemodynamically stable sustained VT who have undergone hemodynamic and electrophysiologic evaluation.
 Catheter ablation or surgical repair may be possible alternatives in carefully selected patients.
-C-EO IIb ICD implantation may be considered for CHD patients with unexplained syncope in the presence of ventricular dysfunction, nonsustained C-LD [8]

-VT, or inducible ventricular arrhythmias at electrophysiologic study.
-Ib ICD implantation may be considered for CHD patients with a single or systemic right ventricular election fraction <35% particularly in the C-EO

-IIb ICD implantation may be considered for CHD patients with a single or systemic right ventricular ejection fraction ≤35%, particularly in the C-EO presence of additional risk factors such as VT, arrhythmic syncope, or severe systemic AV valve insufficiency.
+C-EO IIb ICD implantation may be considered for CHD patients with unexplained syncope in the presence of ventricular dysfunction, nonsustained VT, or inducible ventricular arrhythmias at electrophysiologic study.
+C-LD 8 Ilb ICD implantation may be considered for CHD patients with a single or systemic right ventricular ejection fraction ≤35%, particularly in the presence of additional risk factors such as VT, arrhythmic syncope, or severe systemic AV valve insufficiency.
+C-EO at 15 years was 5% for NIDCM compared to 23% for left ventricular noncompaction (LVNC).75 Myocardial dysfunction and/or a history of clinically significant arrhythmias were strongly associated with mortality in